-Renowned Catholic and Jesuit boys' High School in Zimbabwe.
-Educating Men for Others since 1896
+Renowned Roman Catholic and Jesuit High School in Zimbabwe.
+Educating Men and Women for Others

 St George's College brings together a rare and exhilarating blend of academic excellence, social engagement, sporting prowess and cultural enrichment.